Constantin Isopescu-Grecul

 He was drawn closer to nationalism during the world war.
 He denounced the persecution of Romanians in Transylvania, and was disappointed by Austria's offer to merge Bukovina into a Ukrainian People's Republic.
 In late 1918, he still contemplated autonomy or independence for Bukovina and Transylvania, rather than union with the Kingdom of Romania, promoting Wilsonianism.
 When public order broke down in Vienna, he and Iuliu Maniu organized defense units of Romanians from the Common Army, which doubled as a police force.
 The process of union between Bukovina–Transylvania and Romania having been initiated, Isopescu-Grecul accepted the outcome.
-He continued to serve as Romanian envoy in Vienna and Prague for most of the Hungarian–Romanian War, when he favored forging a long-lasting alliance between Romania and the Hungarian conservative forces.
+He continued to serve as Romanian envoy in Vienna and Prague throughout the dissolution of Austria-Hungary, and for most of the Hungarian–Romanian War.
+He favored forging a long-lasting alliance between Romania and the Hungarian conservative forces; he also circulated proposals for a Hungarian–Romanian federation.

 In 1920, Isopescu-Grecul made his way back to Bukovina, an adviser of the Romanian governments and an investor in forestry businesses.
-He made a return to politics eight years later, when he joined Maniu's National Peasants' Party and served briefly in the Chamber of Deputies.
+He made a return to politics in the 1920s: after helping to absorb Flondor's group into Maniu's Romanian National Party, he left the group to join Nicolae Iorga's Democratic Nationalists; he then defected back to Maniu's group.
+A direct participant in talks to merge the latter with the Peasants' Party, he became a regional leader of the resulting National Peasants' Party.
+Isopescu-Grecul also served briefly in the Assembly of Deputies, and was one of its six vice presidents—though his election to that position was tinged by controversy.
 In 1930–1933, he held the office of rector of Czernowitz University, an institution which he also represented in the Senate of Romania.
+During this interval, he helped the authorities in quelling racial riots opposing Christian and Jewish students.
+Just before his death, he parted with Maniu and gave his endorsement to a new authoritarian regime, formed by King Carol II.